lily-personal/bobathon/Lab2/Java-modernization.md

 ![jira_fill_out](./screenshots/jira_fill_out.png)

-Once you click `Create`, there should be a pop up for the ticket.
+4.3 Click `Create`, there should be a pop up for the ticket.
 When the pop up shows up, click on the ticket name.

 ![jira_view_ticket](./screenshots/jira_view_ticket.png)

-Then assign the ticket to yourself and close out of the ticket screen.
+4.4 Assign the ticket to yourself and close out of the ticket screen.

 ![jira_ticket_screen](./screenshots/jira_ticket_screen.png)

-Now we have to create a sprint and assign the ticket to the sprint.
+4.5 Create a sprint and assign the ticket to the sprint.

 First, create a sprint by navigating to `Backlog` and clicking on `Create sprint`: